Indianapolis Charter Schools

-Charter schools are free, autonomous public schools that operate independent of traditional school district policies and have the flexibility to innovate in the way they educate students while still being held accountable for advancing student achievement.
-The Mind Trust has supported the launch of 17 independent charter schools since 2012.
+Operating independently of traditional school district policies, Indianapolis charter schools are free, autonomous public schools that have the flexibility to innovate in the way they educate students while still being held accountable for advancing student achievement.

 Public charter school facts

-- Charter schools are public schools – they are free to attend and are open to all students for enrollment.
+- Indiana charter schools are public schools—they are free to attend and open to all students for enrollment.

-- Independent charter schools operate independent of a traditional school district.
+- Independent charter schools operate independently of a traditional school district.

 - They are governed by a nonprofit board of directors.

-- Charter schools give school leaders the autonomy and flexibility to create new models for instruction that meet specific student needs.
+- Public charter schools give school leaders the autonomy and flexibility to create new models for instruction that meet specific student needs.

 - They are held accountable for advancing student achievement by their charter authorizer and the Indiana State Department of Education.